jim-steerforth/cli-linux/pages/06.lamp-server/create-swap-space/docs.md

 </p>

 <p> Paste the following line at the end of the file.
-This will retain the swap aftera reboot.</p>
+This will retain the swap after a reboot.</p>

  <p style="font-family:Courier; color:white; background-color:black;">
 /swapfile swap swap defaults 0 0